8fold/site-joshbruce.com/content/public/essays-and-editorials/the-self/content.md

 The individual.

-There are three questions humans tend to ask themselves and seek to answer for themselves during the lifetime:
+There are three questions humans tend to ask themselves and seek to answer for themselves during their lifetime:

 1. Where did I come from?
 2. Where am I going?